 As COVID restrictions are eased and the world slowly goes back to work, school and hopefully slightly more normal life, avoiding crowds will be key in keeping COVID from becoming resurgent in the months ahead.

 For commuters in Japanese metro areas avoiding crowds is no easy matter.
 Fortunately the Japanese transit gate infrastructure is a great help.
 FeliCa based IC transit cards (Suica, PASMO, ICOCA, etc.) with fast transaction speeds combined with open gate flap design maximizes people flow: people walk through gates at normal pace.
-This is very important for Japanese stations that have to make do with large crowds in limited spaces and smaller gate areas.
+This is very important for Japanese stations that have to make do with large crowds in limited spaces and narrow gate areas.

 It’s wrong however, to think that this only applies to Japan.
 The benefits of fast tap speed combined with intelligent transit gate design are relevant everywhere and very necessary in this day and age: fast gate tap speed is essential in keeping gate crowding at a minimum.
 It makes things safer not only for train operation, but also addresses crowd control health concerns in the COVID era.

 A reader sent a link to a good discussion of NFC protocols and gate tap speeds that was apparently deleted when YouTube comments were turned off.
 I retyped the comment in the section below from a screenshot with some light editing for clarity.
 If I find the author I will link to the original.
 The videos have already appeared in other posts but it’s good have them in one place.
 A previous installment already covered QR transit code gate issues, this post will focus on NFC tap speeds.